Default schema¶

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 | from djraphql import Entity, AllModelFields, C, R from models import Label class LabelValidator: def validate(self, validatable_input, **kwargs): errors = {} value = validatable_input.to_value() # Validate name if not value["name"]: errors["name"] = ["Name cannot be empty."] # Validate established_year if value["established_year"] < 1700: errors["established_year"] = ["Label is too old!"] is_valid = not bool(errors) return (is_valid, errors) class LabelEntity(Entity): class Meta: model = Label fields = (AllModelFields(),) access_permissions = (C, R) validator = LabelValidator() |

-Mostly straight forward, except for the validatable_input
+Mostly straight forward, except for the validatable_input argument.
+This argument

 is meant to provide a more convenient view of the input data.